tcmcgee/tcmcgee.github.io/_posts/2016-03-28-Learning-By-Teaching.markdown

 (forking, merging, issues, and pull requests), and even dealing with merge conflicts, I found myself much more confident in the topics simply from explaining them at their most fundamental levels.
 All of the review came with the added bonus of teaching a friend something
 I really enjoy and watching him grasp the concepts.
 I see why good teachers love their jobs so much, and hope to continue sharing my (admittedly small) knowledge base with them.
-Who knows, maybe I'll even get a Waza project going for this week!
+Who knows, maybe I'll even get a Waza project going with them for this week!